What is Domain Planner?

-Domain Planner helps you organize the content optimization process for your domain based on Google Search Console and Surfer content data.
+Domain Planner is a Surfer Legacy tool that helps you organize the content optimization process for your domain based on Google Search Console and Surfer content data.
 It audits your domain and finds pages that require content optimization and you can get Content Scores for multiple pages from your domain.

 1. Pick Domain Planner from the toolbar on the left.

 2. Connect your Google Search Console (GSC) - This step is optional but it will provide you with much more accurate data for your site.